onsip/sipjs.com/content/faq.md

 This is a term we created in order to group together related SIP transactions.
 For more information, we have [an in-depth explanation in our documentation](/api/0.6.0/context/).

 ## Does SIP.js work in every web browser?
 SIP.js requires the browser to have WebRTC support.
 The current browsers that support WebRTC are listed by Google's [WebRTC project site](http://www.webrtc.org/).
 SIP.js also uses SIP over WebSockets for transporting SIP requests.
-To check out browser support there, we suggest [Can I Use Webosockets? http://caniuse.com/websockets](http://caniuse.com/websockets)
+To check out browser support there, we suggest [Can I Use WebSockets?](http://caniuse.com/websockets)

 ## My SIP.js application isn’t working!
 Where do I get help?
 The best way to get help is through our [Google Group mailing list](https://groups.google.com/forum/#!forum/sip_js).